benhenshaw/rhythm/doc/final.md

 ### Memory
 *_Discuss the management of memory._*
+While custom memory allocators are often considered a must-have for large high-performance video games, many projects settle for standard memory allocation utilities; many don't consider the possibility.
+When building a replacement, one must think of how they can improve upon a general purpose allocator's offerings; in performance, in ease of use, or other factors.

+As with any general-purpose or generic approach, there are trade-offs.
+A general purpose allocator tries to do its best at the problems of wasting as little memory as possible, allocating and deallocating as fast as possible, and avoiding fragmentation.
+I propose that it can be very easy to beat a general purpose allocator (such as `malloc`) on all of these fronts, simply by constructing a solution that more directly supports the project that is being made.

+Here is my assessment of the memory concerns for my project:

+##### Assets Live Forever
+Graphics are loaded from disk and must be stored for the entire lifetime of them program.

+##### There Can Only Be One Active Scene
+The active scene is swapped out at will, and if a scene is returned to, it starts from the beginning; no state is preserved.

+##### Some Things Only Last One Frame
+Some objects are created for rendering purposes, such as dynamic strings, and will simply be discarded after use.
+One could use stack memory for some of these things, but it would be more reliable to have some way to ensure their allocation.

+#### The solution
-The project employs a custom memory allocator.
+The project employs a pool-based approach.
 It is very simple, with the main allocation function consisting of only 12 lines of code.
 This allocator follows a principal often employed in high-performance video games: allocate up front, and sub-allocate after that point.
+There are three pools: the persistent pool, the scene pool, and the frame pool.
+The persistent pool performs allocations that are never deallocated.
+The scene pool is emptied when the scene changes, so the next scene has the entire empty pool.
+The frame pool is emptied every frame after rendering occurs.

 ### Scenes
 *_Discuss the management of scenes and mini-games._*